satharv/Oscp_Prep/Methodology/methodology.md

 		- hashcat -h | grep <hashtype> [to look for the hash number which is used in the next command]

 		- hashcat -m 1800 -a 0 <path/to/hash> <path/to/rockyou>

+	- kerberos hash crack
+		- hashcat --help | grep kerberos
+		- hashcat -m 13100 [or mode which you want] -a 0 <path/to/hash> <path/to/rockyou>

 In windows there are 4 ways to execute commands